 Long breaks from school can mean that your kids are out of their usual routine, and older siblings are at home with younger siblings all day.
-Charlotte, our Pre-3s parent educator, shares with us some ideas of indoor activities that you can enjoy at home with kids of all ages.
+Charlotte, a parent educator with the South Seattle College’s Cooperative Preschool Program who taught our Pre-3s Class during the 2018-2019 school year, shared with us some ideas of indoor activities that you can enjoy at home with kids of all ages.

 Create a town in a cardboard box

 Take a giant cardboard box and ask your kids to draw a town on the bottom of the box, with roads, tracks, bridges, parks, etc. Add some wooden building blocks, cars, trains and some wooden/plastic animals.